Pope offers lesson in humility to flashy African leaders

 Kenya's prolific Twitter users were quick to notice the contrast.
 "Thieving politicians arrive in their SUVs and Mercs to listen to @Pontifex who will arrive in a Honda.
 Shameless 'leaders'," wrote @Kunj_Shah.

-Francis, who has spurned many of the institutional perks of the Vatican, shunned the armoured cars with tinted glass driven by President Uhuru Kenyatta and his entourage.
+Francis, who has spurned many of the institutional perks of the Vatican, shunned the armored cars with tinted glass driven by President Uhuru Kenyatta and his entourage.

 Nor did he follow the example of visitors like U.S. President Barack Obama, who turned up in Nairobi in July for an official visit with an army of security personnel and a bullet-proof limousine, dubbed "the Beast".